tmspzz/danger-hlint/README.md

 ## Warning

 When running `danger-hlint` on your CI server **(especially CircleCI 2.0)** make sure that the `hlint` binary is in your `PATH`, else this plugin will silently fail to produce any linting output.
-One possibele way to do this (in CircleCI 2.0) is:
+One possible way to do this (in CircleCI 2.0) is:

 ```
       - run: